obiwanjacobi/Zlang/docs/modules/module.md

 ---

-Should the module statements `module` and `import` only be used at the top of the file, or can they appear anywhere?
+> Should the module statements `module` and `import` only be used at the top of the file, or can they appear anywhere?

+> Should the module statements (module, import and export) be prefixed with a `#` like a pragma, because they represent a meta/compile-time operation that is not really output in the binary...?